 Asbestos-related lawsuits began flooding in against The Nicolet Company, resulting in the company filing for Chapter 11 bankruptcy.

 The Nicolet Company Lawsuits

-Many instances of asbestos diseases caused by the The Nicolet Company involved not only employees and contractors, but also people who developed second-hand exposure.
+Many instances of asbestos diseases caused by The Nicolet Company involved not only employees and contractors but also people who developed second-hand exposure.

 Samsel later became a physician and never worked around asbestos or asbestos-containing products, yet at the age of 47, she was diagnosed with asbestos-related lung cancer.

 Although doctors initially thought Samsel’s disease was caused by smoking, a closer look at one of her right lungs revealed asbestos fibers in it.

 At the time of her exposure, a manufacturing company, CertainTeed, had taken over the plant.
 In turn, Samsel sued CertainTeed.
 A settlement of an undisclosed amount was reached.

 The Nicolet Company was found responsible for a myriad of other asbestos-related lawsuits.
 In 1987, facing over 61,000 lawsuits, the company filed for bankruptcy.